 Ships must keep watch on a specific frequency for navigational or other warnings, while they may be contacted directly by the VTS operator if there is risk of an incident or, in areas where traffic flow is regulated, to be given advice on when to proceed.

-SOLAS Chapter V (Safety of Navigation) states that governments may establish VTS when, in their opinion, the volume of traffic or the degree of risk justifies such services.
+SOLAS regulation V/12 - Vessel traffic services states that Governments may establish VTS where, in their opinion, the volume of traffic or the degree of risk justifies such services.